 Occupational Therapy Assistant

-Students enrolled in the occupational therapy assistant program at Central Piedmont earn an Associate of Applied Science in Occupational Therapy Assistant.
-Students interested in becoming occupational therapy assistants (OTAs) are compassionate and encouraging; occupational therapists are drawn to helping people.
+Enroll in the occupational therapy assistant program at Central Piedmont and earn an Associate of Applied Science in Occupational Therapy Assistant.
+Occupational therapist assistants (OTAs) are drawn to helping people and are compassionate and encouraging.
 In their role, they follow a treatment plan to help their patients improve movements and functions.
 Because they work closely with patients and occupational therapists, they must have strong communication skills.

 What You Will Learn